LiuX2018/LiuX2018.github.io/_news/announcement_20250111_OPTICA.md

 related_posts: false
 ---

 A new paper is published in [Optica](https://opg.optica.org/optica/fulltext.cfm?uri=optica-12-1-39&id=566910)!
-This is my first as a corresponding paper. :sparkles:
+This is my first time as a corresponding author. :sparkles: